Theater for the New City

 Costume recreated by Todd Thomas.

 In 1968 came a turning point in Butoh’s history with a dance solo called Tatsumi Hijikata and The Japanese - Revolt of the Flesh, performed by the founder of Butoh Tatsumi Hijikata in Tokyo.
 For the legendary performance, Tatsumi Hijikata wore a spectacular red costume, which was presumably made by hand by his wife, Akiko Motofuji.
 The long, ruffled costume was inspired by flamenco dance.
+At that time, Tatsumi Hijikata often wore women’s costumes.
 Since 1968, it has captured the imagination of hundreds of Butoh enthusiasts worldwide.
 Until today, there were only black and white photographs available of this magnificent costume.

 In 2019, thanks to the Janet Arnold Award of the Society of Antiquaries of London and a loan from the Tatsumi Hijikata Archives, Vangeline Theater/ New York Butoh Institute researched how the costume was designed by recreating it.
 The costume was professionally photographed by Matthew Placek, and recreated by costume designer extraordinaire Todd Thomas.